doughahn/doughahn.io/projects/developer/wordpress.md

 ---
-title: "Wordpress development"
+title: "WordPress development"
 date: 2015-01-01
 tags: [ 'Developer' ]
 years: "2010-"
 summary: "I've built a variety of Wordpress sites, customizing the CMS for clients"
-projOutcomes: "Custom Wordpress websites in a variety of domains using minimal plugins."
+projOutcomes: "Custom and template WordPress websites in a variety of domains using minimal plugins."
-projSkills: [ "Wordpress", "Frontend", "CSS", "JS", "Markdown CMS Tina", "UX", "Theme Customization" ]
+projSkills: [ "WordPress", "Frontend", "PhP", "CSS", "JS", "UX", "Theme Customization" ]
 ---

-### Bespoke Wordpress Sites
+### WordPress Themes

-I've built 23 Wordpress over the years.
+I've built 23 WordPress sites over the years.
 Here are samples of some of them.

 #### System 2 Focus